GangstersPairOfDice/bufu-coin/README.md

-# BUFU Coin - Buy Us, Fuck You !!!
+# BUFU Coin - Buy Us, Fuck U !!!

 BUFU Coin is the next hottest cryptocurrency in town!